TomAugspurger/dnwr-zlb/model/Readme.md

 `fixups.py` is what I've used when I needed to redo a calculation after finding a bug, but this let me reuse the parts that were (hopefully!) bug-free.

+### Results

+Perhaps the easiest intro is via the IPython notebook `post_simulation.ipynb`.
+It's where I do most of the analysis following the simulation.